ahk1221/warp-cannon-subnautica/README.md

 # Crafting and Ammo
 Crafting and ammo now both work!
 Yay!
 You will need Warp Scales (knife Warpers) to make a Warp Battery, which you can then use to craft the Warp Cannon.

-# Ammo
-Ammo is currently borken so until that's fixed, I'm not going to release it on Nexus.

 # Spawn codes
 warpcannon - Warp Cannon <br />
 warpscales - Warp Scale (resource obtained by knifing Warpers. used for crafting Warp Batteries.) <br />